 Indonesia, on the other hand, is great for both snorkelling and scuba diving.
 With a plethora of dive sites, crystal clear waters, and very reasonable pricing, you’ll really be spoiled for choice.
 If you can make it out to the Gilli Islands just off Bali, there are plenty of dive resorts that will offer you a ‘stay and scuba’ package – earn your PADI qualification and have your accommodation sorted.
 If you’re looking for somewhere a little more lively, try Gilli Trawangan (Gilli T for short), but for something much more mellow, Gilli Air is the place to be.
 Both, however, are perfect for some secret nature trips under the sea.

 Looking for: Something to blow your mind?

-Personally, I think Finland is the place to go – it’s frequently by-passed in favour of Sweden and Norway, but there are still plenty of places that you can use as a base (and plenty of locals running night-time excursions to see the lights).
-I think that Jeris (Jerisjärventi, to give it it’s full name) is a great base – the idyllic Lapland town with a population in the hundreds, the hotel is warm and inviting.
+Personally, we think Finland is the place to go – it’s frequently by-passed in favour of Sweden and Norway, but there are still plenty of places that you can use as a base (and plenty of locals running night-time excursions to see the lights).
+Jeris (Jerisjärventi, to give it it’s full name) is a great base – the idyllic Lapland town with a population in the hundreds, the hotel is warm and inviting.
 Plus, the sky is very dark – perfect for those late night excursions!